About Lightbox ads specifications

 When the expanded logo image is clicked, the user is taken to this URL.
 The URL must match the domain of the display URL.
 The Logo click URL is compatible with Upgraded URLs and tracking templates.
 Learn more about Upgraded URLs.

 A description to use in invitation and expanded states.
 Use the ad preview to see how the message rotates and appears across devices.
-The header’s second and third line, which are optional, scroll every 8 seconds as the ad animates.
+The message's second and third line, which are optional, scroll every 8 seconds as the ad animates.

 - Minimum of 1 line, maximum of 3 lines